arkprotocol/ics721-tools/cli/README.md

 command and output added to history (1 entries)
 ```

 Now let's use above NFT for transferring to another chain.
-In this case `--source-class-id` is needed.
-In this case it is the class id on previous chain, with target chain Stargaze.
 For this have a look at above output for target chain Stargaze:

 - `collection` contract: `stars1ztf5rfs06cgduxn3j68l8nqcsdgne06c0fd6e80xn6xjllde3hns52x7xw`
-- `class_id`: `wasm.stars1ve46fjrhcrum94c7d8yc2wsdz8cpuw73503e8qn9r44spr6dw0lsvmvtqh/channel-207/arkalpha004`

-The `collection` is required for transferring an NFT from Stargaze and the `class_id` is required for retrieving collection on next chain, Omniflix.
+The `collection` is required for transferring an NFT from recipient's target chain Stargaze.

 ```json
 {